wpilibsuite/frc-docs/source/docs/software/vision-processing/introduction/target-info-and-retroreflection.rst

 ---------------------------

 .. image:: images/target-info-and-retroreflection/raised-pavement-marker.jpg
+  :alt: Center line divider retroreflective markers on the road.
   :width: 350
 .. image:: images/target-info-and-retroreflection/vest.png
+  :alt: A retroreflective work vest.
   :width: 350

 This material should be relatively familiar as it is often used to enhance nighttime visibility of road signs, bicycles, and pedestrians.